GriffinPlus/dotnet-libs-fastactivator/README.md

 ## Using

 The *Fast Activator* consists of the two classes `FastActivator` and `FastActivator<T>`.
 Both classes create instances of classes and structures and support constructors with up to 16 parameters.
 The generation methods of the `FastActivator` class always have the return type `System.Object`.
 The generic `FastActivator<T>` class provides generation methods whose return type corresponds to the type to be instantiated. `FastActivator<T>` is particularly recommended for instantiating value types (structs) since it does not box the returned values.
 Omitting the boxing operation speeds up the application in general reducing the load on the garbage collector.
-The non-generic `FastActivator` delivers better results for reference types (classes).

 ### Class: GriffinPlus.Lib.FastActivator